Risk Management Frameworks

 - A risk treatment plan to support achievement of the objectives (which might also be known as a Strategic Plan, Operational Plan, etc)

-SYSTEMS are the management infrastructure that provides technical and policy guidance for implementation of the organizations plans and uses four core elements:
+SYSTEMS are the management infrastructure that provides technical and policy guidance for implementation of the organisations plans and uses four core elements:

 - Policies and Management Standards – set the high level expectations and guide decision making